The Inward Investment and International Taxation Review: Japan

 - the foreign corporation conducts business mainly with unrelated parties (unrelated parties test) or mainly in the said foreign country (location test).
 Whether the unrelated parties test or location test will apply depends on the segments of the foreign corporation's main businesses that are involved.

-If a foreign corporation (which is not a Paper Company, etc.) satisfies all of the requirements stated above in (a) to (d), a Japanese resident is proportionally taxed on only the statutory tainted income of the foreign corporation (such as dividends or interest income); provided, however, that a Japanese resident is not taxed on the statutory tainted income of the foreign corporation if the Tax Burden Rate is 20 per cent or more.
+If a foreign corporation (that is not a paper company, etc.) satisfies all of the requirements stated above in (a) to (d), a Japanese resident is proportionally taxed on only the statutory tainted income of the foreign corporation (such as dividends or interest income); provided, however, that a Japanese resident is not taxed on the statutory tainted income of the foreign corporation if the tax burden rate is 20 per cent or more.

 iii Transfer pricing